 In the employment context, the Ontario Human Rights Code protects employees from discrimination in the workplace based on 16 enumerated grounds: race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, record of offence, marital status, family status or disability.
 If an employee’s concern is that they are being treated differently based on one or more of these protected grounds, then pursuing a remedy through the Human Rights Tribunal may be the next step.

 Something to keep in mind is that when an employee initiates a claim under the HRTO, they have the burden of proof to show on a balance of probabilities that 1.
 They have a characteristic protected from discrimination 2.
 They experienced an adverse impact 3.
 The protected characteristic was a factor in the adverse impact.
 Once this is established the burden then shifts to the respondent to justify the conduct within the exemptions available, like a bona fide occupational requirement.
-To avoid a case of “he said, she said, they said,” it makes a significant impact and strengthens your claim if you have emails, letters, text message, voicemails, or other forms of documentation of the alleged discrimination.
+To avoid a case of “he said, she said, they said,” it makes a significant impact and strengthens your claim if you have emails, letters, text messages, voicemails, or other forms of documentation of the alleged discrimination.
 In other words, make sure to document your experiences so that your case is as solid as possible.

 Ministry of Labour